XaonsAlt/NotifyModuleV1-Reworked/README.md

 # NotifyModuleV2
-The branch is for Community Driven updates.
+The branch is for Community Driven stable-only updates.

 Features added that was not before:
 ~Custom colors can be used by sending a table of color values like so: